 Please note that women and birthing people who are attending for an emergency related admission who should not be left alone may be accompanied by a responsible adult.

-Urgent advice: Current stage of visiting: Stage 1.5
+Non-urgent advice: Current stage of visiting: Stage 2.5

 The Rosie Birth Centre and Delivery Unit

 One named partner may attend from the point of admission or transfer to the RBC or the Delivery Unit (including theatres) for any admission reason.

 One named partner may be present throughout the time you are being attended by your midwife.
 No other adult should be in any rooms used for labouring and birthing.
 If there are children in the household then it is the responsibility of the birth partner to care for them, or alternate arrangements should be made.

 Antenatal and Postnatal Inpatient Settings (Sara Ward, Lady Mary Ward and The Obstetric Close Observation Unit)

 One named partner will be able to attend from the point of admission or transfer to the ward and remain with the woman or birthing person / visit for the duration of their admission.